martin-rizzo/ZXTapInspector/README.md

 ## Installation
-To compile ZXTapInspector, you only need to have a C compiler installed.
-Follow these steps:
+To compile ZXTapInspector you only need Git and a C compiler installed on your system.
+(if you don’t have these tools set up yet, please refer to [SETUP.md](SETUP.md) for detailed step‐by‐step instructions)

 **Clone the Repository**
 First, clone the repository from GitHub using the following command: